gleitz/alfred-howdoi/README.md

 Suppose you want to know how to format a date in bash.
-Why open your browser and read through blogs (risking major distraction) when you can simply stay in the console and ask howdoi:
+Why open your browser and read through blogs (risking major distraction) when you can simply stay in Alfred and ask:

     $ howdoi properly use tar command
     > tar -czf /tmp/workspace.tar.gz .